-The table below lists the relevant sections of the Act, whether the Board must or may hold a hearing and the time limit for doing as set out in the legislation.
+The table below lists the relevant sections of the Act, details whether the Board must or may hold a hearing, and states the time limit for doing so.

-Section Type of Application Hearing Time limit Section 23(2) Consideration of premises licence MUST 119 days after last day on which objections can be lodged Sections 29 - 30 Consideration of major variation of premises licence MUST 119 days after last day on which objections can be lodged Section 33 Transfer of licence where there are relevant convictions MUST 42 days after the date on which Board received Section 33(6)(b) notice Section 38 Review of Premises licence by Board or application to review premises licence MUST 42 days after the date on which the Board made the Section 38(1)(a) proposal or received the Section 38(1)(b) application.
-Section 38 and 44 Consideration of relevant conviction on part of the Licence Holder MUST 42 days after the date on which the Board received notice of the relevant conviction Section 59 Application for occasional licence with representations by Police/LSO or written objections made MAY 42 days after the date on which the Board received the occasional licence application Section 68 Application for extended hours for a special event MAY 42 days after the date on which the Board received the application Section 97 & 100 Consideration of Closure Order As per Regulations As per Regulations
+Section Type of Application Hearing Time limit Section Consideration of/application for MUST 119 days after last day on which 23(2) premises licence objections can be lodged Sections Consideration of major variation MUST 119 days after last day on which 29 - 30 of premises licence objections can be lodged Section Transfer of licence where there MUST 42 days after the date on which 33 are relevant convictions Board received Section 33(6)(b) notice Section 38 Review of Premises licence by Board or application to review premises licence MUST 42 days after the date on which the Board made the Section 38(1)(a) proposal or received the Section 38(1)(b) application.
+Section 38 & 44 Consideration of relevant conviction on part of the Licence Holder MUST 42 days after the date on which the Board received notice of the relevant conviction

+Section Type of Application Hearing Time limit Section 59 Application for occasional licence with representations by Police/LSO or written objections made MAY 42 days after the date on which the Board received the occasional licence application Section 68 Application for extended hours for a special event MAY 42 days after the date on which the Board received the application Section 97 & 100 Consideration of Closure Order As per Regulations As per Regulations Sections 73 & 75 Consideration of application where Chief Constable has specified relevant offence MUST 42 days after the date on which Chief Constable notifies relevant offence Section 83 Consideration where Chief Constable notifies relevant offence after grant of personal licence MUST 42 days after the date on which the Board received the notice in terms of Section 83(4)(b).
+Sections 84 & 84A Review of personal licence where licence holder acted in manner inconsistent with licensing objectives MUST Within time limit listed above for review of personal licence Section 86 3 endorsements on licence MUST As required